XRPLF/xrpl-dev-portal/content/use-cases/open-a-payment-channel-to-enable-an-inter-exchange-network.md

 <span class="use-case-step-num">{{n.next()}}</span>
 ## Payer and payee: Fund XRP Ledger accounts with enough XRP

 If your exchange processes XRP deposits and withdrawals directly, you probably have existing funded XRP Ledger accounts that you can use for this purpose.
-Just ensure that they are funded with enough XRP as described here.
+Ensure that they are funded with enough XRP as described here.

 Along these lines, there's a good chance that you are following industry best practices and have a cold account plus one or more hot accounts.
 Use the hot accounts for your payment channels.